 Artificial sweeteners sound like such a great idea.
-You can have the sugary taste you love with zero calories, so you don’t have to worry about gaining weight.
+You can have the sugary taste you love with zero calories; you don’t have to worry about gaining weight!

 Even organizations like the American Heart Association and American Diabetes Association approved artificial sweeteners to some extent.
-On the other hand, a growing body of research suggests that these products may be contributing to the same health conditions they’re supposed to prevent.
+But, on the other hand, a growing body of research suggests that these products may be contributing to the same health conditions they’re supposed to prevent.

 But before you throw your reserves of Splenda, and go back to sugar, be sure to read this article.
 Here, you’ll find out the latest facts about artificial sweeteners and how to deal with your sugar cravings.